Samreay/Samreay/_posts/reviews/2021-11-19-mage_errant.md

 layout: review_post
 title:  "A Review of John Bierce's Mage Errant Series.
 A fun ride with a likeable cast."
 short_title: "John Bierce's Mage Errant Series"
-desc: "A struggling protagonist gets dragged into adventure."
+desc: "Progression fantasy, some academic focused books.
+A struggling protagonist gets dragged into adventure."
 long_desc: "The main strength of this series is its exploration and great character development.
 Characters are people who grow both in power, abilities, and as people.
 I appreciate this a lot."
 date: 2021-11-19
 categories: [reviews]